 Sony's lack of decent HDR leads to exposure problems.

 I really want to like the Xperia 1 II’s camera, as it does a lot right.
-However, the lack of a decent HDR implementation results in far too many shots with blown-out highlights or poorly-exposed shadows.
-These simply look bad next to any modern smartphone camera.
-There is a more functional multi-frame HDR mode in the Photo Pro app, but this really should be a standard feature in the default app too.
+However, the lack of a decent HDR implementation results in far too many shots with blown-out highlights or poorly exposed shadows.
+These look bad next to any modern smartphone camera.
+There is a more functional multi-frame HDR mode in the Photo Pro app, but this should be a standard feature in the default app.
 Likewise, the odd situation with activating the zoom lens suggests that Sony still isn’t paying enough attention to the finer details of its camera experience.